akajuvonen/akajuvonen.github.io/_drafts/outlier-vs-anomaly.md

 function that created the data (assuming the anomaly is not included in the training set).
 Then, it calculates the error for each data point.
-Then outliers would be considered normal as they are created by the same linear function.
-But the anomaly gets a higher error.
+Then outliers would be considered normal as they are created by the same linear function, while the anomaly gets a higher error.
 If this error is above a certain threshold, an alert is created.

 # TL;DR